Eguzkiman/git-gantt/README.md

 `REACT_APP_TOKEN=<your-token-here> yarn start`

-You can build & deploy GitGantt as any [Create React App](https://github.com/facebook/create-react-app) application.
+You can build & deploy GitGantt as any [Create React App](https://github.com/facebook/create-react-app) application. -->

 ## Contributing

 All PRs are welcome!
-You can find a list of issues to tackle here: [URL].
+You can find a list of issues to tackle [here](https://github.com/Eguzkiman/git-gantt/issues).

 We want GitGantt to be a collective effort to make GitHub's data visualization better, so feel free to add any feature requests you like!